Vexillological symbol

-Vexillological symbols
+Status and design symbols

 Vexillological symbols describe information on a flag's recognition status and design.

-Usage Symbols
+Usage symbols

 The usage symbols are based on a grid of two rows representing use on land and use on water, and three columns representing private use, public use, and military use.
 Each circle in the grid indicates the flag has one or more of the following six basic usages:

 A single design may be associated with no usages or multiple usages.
 Heimer suggested an additional row for air ensigns, but it has not been adopted by FIAV.
+The air ensign row refers to flags displayed on aircraft, including when on the ground, and air installations.
+The air ensign row is placed above the remaining two rows.